 The San Diego ACE Mentors meet with students after school each Wednesday to extend work-based learning opportunities.
 Students work with engineers, architects, and construction managers as they visit professional engineering and architecture offices and job sites.
-At the end of the school year an awards banquet is held to award scholarships, CTA students have been awarded $57,000 for college over the last two years.
+At the end of the school year an awards banquet is held to award scholarships, EID students have been awarded $57,000 for college over the last two years.

 US First Robotics Hammerheads

-Construction Tech Academy students work with scientist and engineer mentors to design and build competitive robots.
+The School of Engineering, Innovation & Design students work with scientist and engineer mentors to design and build competitive robots.
 Students design and machine all parts for all of the San Diego Robotics teams.
 Students have hosted competitive tournaments as well as traveling to compete throughout the region.

 Hombres Nobles, or noble men translated from Spanish, seeks to build strong boys before they become broken men for repair.